gejames/Linux-Webserver-Tower-Lab/README.md

 This lab will demonstrate this by configuring a switch port, performing an update to a CentOS server, installing NGINX, adding a new admin user, and finally emailing a report.
 In a production environment there would be many more steps, but for demo purposes we'll keep the list short.

 A workflow consists of individual job tempaltes that can be grouped together with logical branches.
-We can also add a Project Sync that will make we have all the latest copies of our playbook from github, or other version control system.
+We can also add a Project Sync that will make sure we have all the latest copies of our playbook from github, or other version control system.

 Take a monemnt to review the workflow below.
 A green line signifies success.
 Red means failure.
 And blue means always.
 If our playbook to upgrade the server is successful, then we proceed to install NGINX.
 If it fails, we disable the switchport so an administrator can go in and find the problem.